 Benefits of Yoga For Kids

 The most obvious benefit of yoga for kids is healthy development.
+Family yoga helps to improve balance, strength, endurance, and aerobic capacity.
 Yoga uses so many different muscles in its movements and it works to both strengthen, tone, and improve flexibility and range of motion.
 According to LiveStrong, some yoga poses even count for strength training and cardio.